 5.3 Court of North Carolina, Yarbrough Court, and M.E.
 Gardner Arboretum

-The "Court of North Carolina", "Yarbrough Court", and "M. E. Gardner Arboretum" may be used for outdoor activities if approved by the SORC, Assistant Vice Chancellor for Facilities Operations, and the University Landscape Architect in the Office of the University Architect.
-No alcohol shall be distributed and the use of amplified sound in these three areas requires special approval from the SORC.
+The "Court of North Carolina", "Yarbrough Court", and "M. E. Gardner Arboretum" may be used for outdoor activities if approved by Student Involvement, Assistant Vice Chancellor for Facilities Operations, and the University Landscape Architect in the Office of the University Architect.
+No alcohol shall be distributed and the use of amplified sound in these three areas requires special approval from Student Involvement.

 5.4 University Plaza (the Brickyard)

 The University Plaza (the Brickyard) may be reserved for organized assemblies, events, and public addresses, but amplified sound is not allowed.
 Rare exceptions to the ban of amplified sound will be made for events of community significance where communication to large group in a timely way makes amplification justified.
-In such instances, the sponsoring group is responsible for negotiating appropriate compliance with the SORC.
+In such instances, the sponsoring group is responsible for negotiating appropriate compliance with Student Involvement.

 In the event that a student organization is sponsoring an outdoor assembly or event such as a parade or demonstration on the city streets of Raleigh, a parade permit must be secured from the Chief of Police of the City of Raleigh.
-Once a parade or demonstration permit is received from the City of Raleigh, the sponsoring organization must apply for an outdoor permit from the SORC at least 48 hours or two (2) business days prior to the event, presenting the City of Raleigh permit as documentation of approval form the City of Raleigh.
+Once a parade or demonstration permit is received from the City of Raleigh, the sponsoring organization must apply for an outdoor permit from the Student Involvement at least two (2) business days prior to the event, presenting the City of Raleigh permit as documentation of approval form the City of Raleigh.

 6. DAYS AND TIMES OUTDOOR ASSEMBLIES, EVENTS, AND PUBLIC ADDRESSES MAY USE AMPLIFIED SOUND

 6.1 Outdoor events with amplified sound may be held on the days and times listed below as approved by the appropriate University official.
-Participants must strictly adhere to these times and any amplified sound guidelines as provided by the SORC.
+Participants must strictly adhere to these times and any amplified sound guidelines as provided by Student Involvement.